List of Brick Romanesque buildings: Import of technique and style

 But in Langobardia Major, northern Italy, there was a continuity of building in bricks from late Antiquity to early Middle Ages.
 In Early Lombard Romanesque style, technique and shapes, later on, typical for the Baltic Sea were already completely developed.
 During the 12th century, Northern Germany and Denmark, at that time the major power of North Sea and Baltic Sea, imported the techniques and many elements of style from the Padan Region.

 St. John's Church (Sankt-Johannis-Kirche) in Oldenburg (Holstein) is considered to be the oldest brick church in Northern Europe.
-The first monumental churches were Ratzeburg cathedral and Lübeck Cathedral, both begun shortly after 1160 under Henry the Lion.
+The first monumental churches were Ratzeburg Cathedral and Lübeck Cathedral, both begun shortly after 1160 under Henry the Lion.
 Lübeck Cathedral was later converted into a Gothic hall church (1266 to 1335).
-Jerichow Abbey with its convent church of which construction started in 1148 played an influential role for the brick architecture in the Margraviate of Brandenburg.
+Jerichow Monastery with its convent church of which construction started in 1148 played an influential role for the brick architecture in the Margraviate of Brandenburg.
 For Scandinavia, the stylistically independent Roskilde Cathedral, started in the 1170s and used as the burial church for Danish monarchs, is of special importance.
 The last flourish and the transition to the Gothic style is marked by the Cistercian Lehnin Abbey in the Margraviate of Brandenburg.